Ice Age (franchise): The Ice Age Adventures of Buck Wild (2022)

 On the possibility of a potential sixth film in the franchise, in June 2016, Galen T. Chu, co-director of the film, stated that there were some ideas for the next installment.
 In August 2018, CEO of 20th Century Fox Stacey Snider announced that a television series based on Ice Age and centered around the character Buck is in development.
 In October 2019, after the acquisition of 21st Century Fox by Disney, the project was confirmed to be still in development for Disney+.
 In December 2020, the project was confirmed to have been redeveloped as a film and to be titled Ice Age: Adventures of Buck Wild, centering around Buck going on an adventure in the Dinosaur World with Crash and Eddie.

 The film released on January 28, 2022, and features Simon Pegg reprising his role as the title character.
 All of the other main characters are voiced by different actors.
 Batu Sener composed the film's score.
-Unlike the previous Ice Age films released by 20th Century Fox and produced by 20th Century Fox Animation and Blue Sky, the film was produced by Walt Disney Pictures, with the animation being outsourced to Bardel Entertainment.
+Unlike the previous Ice Age films released by 20th Century Fox and produced by 20th Century Fox Animation and Blue Sky, the film was produced by 20th Century Animation and distributed by Walt Disney Pictures, with the animation services being outsourced to Bardel Entertainment.
 Manny, Ellie, Sid, and Diego appear in the film as supporting characters.
 Various prominent characters were absent from the film, including Scrat, Peaches, Julian, Shira, and Brooke.